 Credence has been given to these rumours after The Wall Street Journal reported that it had been told by people with knowledge of the matter that Apple has expressed an interest in buying LCD displays from manufacturer Japan Display.

 However, these will be no normal displays but advanced screens dubbed “Full Active”, and are expected to make up 70% of Apple’s display orders for its next wave of iPhones predicted around September next year.

-OLED screens are generally considered the best for smartphones due the the vibrant colours, deep blacks and impressive contrast they can produce, so for Apple to go back to LCD tech, which it still uses in the iPhone 8, would seem like a misstep.
-But the advanced LCD displays are said help produce near bezel-less phones, so Apple’s potential uses of LCD over OLED screens could be down to it aiming to product an iPhone that has a bezel-less display akin to the Galaxy S8 but also measures in at the so-called ‘phablet’ phone size.
+OLED screens are generally considered the best for smartphones due the vibrant colours, deep blacks and impressive contrast they can produce, so for Apple to go back to LCD tech, which it still uses in the iPhone 8, would seem like a misstep.
+But the advanced LCD displays are said help produce near bezel-less phones, so Apple’s potential use of LCD over OLED screens could be down to it aiming to produce an iPhone that has a bezel-less display akin to the Galaxy S8 but also measures in at the so-called ‘phablet’ phone size.

 There is a chance that Apple could also be putting in preliminary orders for LCD displays for a new mid-range or budget tier of iPhones, with LCD screens being cheaper to produce than their OLED counterparts.

 Given the iPhone X doesn’t launch until November, we are some way off from hearing what Apple plans to do with its next generation smartphones, but the rumours do provide plenty for Apple and smartphone fans to chew over in the meantime.

 Would you swap a small OLED screen for a larger LCD one?
 Let us know on Twitter or Facebook.